vinhdaipan/Customer-Satisfaction-Analytics-Nestle-Vietnam/README.md

 ![power](image/power_chart_eg.jpg)
 ![power_explain](image/power_explain.jpg)

-Strategy: Transformed yearly models into monthly KPI targets to ensure a gradual climb toward 99% fulfillment by late 2026
+**Strategy:** Transformed yearly models into monthly KPI targets to ensure a gradual climb toward 99% fulfillment by late 2026
-Scenario: Simulated the impact of introducing an ERP/Tracking solution in August 2026
+**Scenario:** Simulated the impact of introducing an ERP/Tracking solution in August 2026

+After that, we created predictive dashboard for tracking each KPI monthly.
+To track monthly, we need transform Power Model yearly to monthly by mutiple function with 12^b.
 ![p_dashboard](image/predictive_db.jpg)

 **3. Prescriptive**
 Developed an Optimization Solver Model to redistribute shipment volumes across the 9 3PLs based on their historical performance
-Constraints:
+**Constraints:**
 - Pareto Theory (80% volume to top 3 partners)
 - MOQ (Minimum Order Quantity) of 30 shipments/month per 3PL to maintain logistics cost-efficiency